Fragmented approach masks potential of end-to-end trade digitalisation

 While many institutions and end-users recognise and have made some progress to digitalise trade, most of these efforts remain fragmented or in closed loops, resulting in only a fraction of the market being truly digitised.
 For the efforts to scale, they need an enabling legal environment that must recognise the electronic transferability of the documents such as bills of exchange and B/L.

-Tod Burwell, president and CEO, Bankers Association for Foreign Trade (BAFT)
+Bankers Association for Foreign Trade (BAFT)

 Highlighting key challenges that the industry collectively faces to fully digitalise trade finance, Tod Burwell, president and CEO of Bankers Association for Foreign Trade (BAFT), noted, “Digitising documents is the easiest part, but the law must recognise both digital records and digital transfer of ownership across trading borders”.